IRS Tax Debt Relief With IRS Fresh Start Program

 How to Get IRS Tax Debt Relief

-Has the pandemic caused created you to fall behind on filing your federal income tax year return or paying your federal IRS tax liabilities?
+Did the pandemic make you late in filing your federal income tax return?
+Have you fallen behind on paying your IRS taxes?
 If it has, you are not the only one looking for IRS back tax relief.

-More than 22 million taxpayers in the United States had either failed to file a current tax return or are behind in paying their IRS taxes due and that was before the pandemic hit.
+Over 22 million taxpayers in the United States did not file their tax returns or are behind on payments.
+This was true even before the pandemic started.

-This relief ranged from postponing certain installment payments related to installment agreements and offers in compromise to collection and limiting certain enforcement actions.
+This relief included delaying some installment payments for agreements and offers in compromise.
+It also involved limiting certain collection and enforcement actions.

 Past-Due tax returns were still due, and the IRS "continued its work to secure unfiled tax returns" but told taxpayers' in an official statement that they "should file any delinquent 2018 return (and their 2019 return) on or before July 15, 2020," thus moving the April 15th deadline and extending the filing season.